In this guide to hayfever you can find out more about:

 While some people may be more susceptible, there’s no way to predict who will suffer from hayfever, and it can develop at any time.

-Children can also have hayfever, and 10–15% of children suffer from allergic rhinitis .
+About 10–15% of children suffer from hayfever.
 If your child is displaying any of the symptoms above (like itching, sneezing and a runny nose), then there’s a chance they may have hayfever.
 Hayfever can be an inherited trait, so if you or someone in your family has hayfever there’s a chance your children may do as well.
 Read on to learn how you can treat hayfever in adults and children.

 While there is no cure for hayfever, there are some measures you can take to help prevent or treat the allergic reaction.
 The most effective step you can take is to avoid contact with the pollen that triggers hayfever altogether: this means staying inside and keeping doors and windows shut.
 However, this isn’t a very practical choice, especially in the summer!